louiz/biboumi/doc/biboumi.1.md

 -----

-When started, biboumi connects, without encryption (see *SECURITY*), to the local XMPP server on the port `5347` and provides the configured password to authenticate.
-Biboumi then serves the configured `hostname`, this means that all XMPP stanza with a `to` JID on that domain will be sent to biboumi, and biboumi will send only send messages coming from this hostname.
+When started, biboumi connects, without encryption (see *SECURITY*), to the local XMPP server on the port `5347` and authenticates with the provided password.
+Biboumi then serves the configured `hostname`: this means that all XMPP stanza with a `to` JID on that domain will be forwarded to biboumi by the XMPP server, and biboumi will only send messages coming from that hostname.

-When an user joins an IRC channel on an IRC server (see *Join an IRC channel*), biboumi connects to the remote IRC server, sets the user’s nick as requested, and then tries to join the specified channel.
+When a user joins an IRC channel on an IRC server (see *Join an IRC channel*), biboumi connects to the remote IRC server, sets the user’s nick as requested, and then tries to join the specified channel.
 If the same user subsequently tries to connect to an other channel on the same server,